 Individuals can apply for a grant through the Regional Arts Councils or an Artist Fellowship through one of our fellowship program partners.
 Minnesota-based midcareer artists can apply for a grant from our partner Forecast Public Art.
 Once a year, a committee selects one artist to receive a Distinguished Artist Award.

-The Collaborative Crop Research Program (CCRP) works to ensure a world where all have access to nutritious food that is sustainably produced by local people.
-We focus our support in 12 countries in Africa and South America.
+The Collaborative Crop Research Program (CCRP) anchor’s McKnight’s International program, which works to ensure a world where all people have access to nutritious food that is produced locally and sustainably.
+The program supports participatory, collaborative research on agroecological intensification in 12 countries on two continents—Africa and South America—where poverty and food insecurity have created “hunger hot spots.”

 CCRP has a closed application process with occasional targeted calls for concept notes.
 Requests for funding are accepted only from organizations that have been invited to apply or in response to a targeted call.